-EDO Communications and Countermeasures Systems Incorporated is being awarded a $316.8 million modification to a previously awarded contract for the production and support of 4,501 JCREW 2.1 Radio-Controlled Improvised Explosive Device (RCIED) Electronic Warfare (CREW) systems to meet urgent U.S. Defense Department requirements in support of operation Iraqi Freedom.
+EDO Communications & Countermeasures Systems, wholly owned by ITT Force Protection Systems, Thousand Oaks, California, is being awarded a nearly $18 million modification to a previously awarded firm-fixed-price contract to exercise options for the production and support of 260 Counter Radio-Controlled Improvised Explosive Device (RCIED) Electronic Warfare (CREW) 2.1 systems with the Band C Engineering Change Proposal upgrade to meet urgent U.S.

 Raytheon Integrated Defense Systems, Portsmouth, Rhode Island, is being awarded a maximum $56 million contract for sonar equipment.
 Using service is Navy.
 The Defense Logistics Agency, Philadelphia, Pennsylvania, is the contracting activity.

 Battelle Memorial Institute, Columbus, Ohio, was awarded an estimated $6 million contract to enhance, expand and assess selected components of the Pentagon Shield System to include the high fidelity Pentagon model and staff emergency egress models.
 Offutt Air Force Base, Nebraska, is the contracting activity.

 Booz Allen Hamilton Incorporated, Herndon, Virginia, was awarded a $9 million contract to provide development planning for aeronautical systems for survivable and lethal capabilities.
 Offutt Air Force Base, Nebraska, is the contracting activity.